Using Genomic Data Responsibly Under the NIH Genomic Data Sharing Policy

 NIH is establishing minimum expectations for developer access to controlled-access data shared under the GDS Policy.
 Developer activities include testing platforms, pipelines, analysis tools, and user interfaces that store, manage, and interact with human genomic data from NIH controlled-access data repositories as well as provide infrastructure development and repository maintenance, but does not include research (e.g., methods development).

-Lead Developer(s) (e.g., for extramural the Principal Investigator (PI) who is listed as the Project Director (PD) or PI on the funding application; for intramural the developer team lead at the managing NIH ICO repository)seeking access should submit a request containing a Data Use Statement (DUS) to the NIH Developer Data Access Committee (NIH Developer DAC) (DeveloperAccessDAC@od.nih.gov).
+Lead Developer(s) (e.g., for extramural the Principal Investigator (PI) who is listed as the Project Director (PD) or PI on the funding application; for intramural the developer team lead at the managing NIH ICO repository) seeking access should submit a request containing a Data Use Statement (DUS) to the NIH Developer Data Access Committee (NIH Developer DAC).
+All Lead Developers must be associated with an institution that is receiving or applying for NIH or other federal support for the developer work under a funding mechanism that has incorporated the developer terms of access.
 For additional information, see Implementation Update for Data Management and Access Practices Under the Genomic Data Sharing Policy (NOT-OD-24-157).

 /faqs#/genomic-data-sharing-policy.htm